A Viking Bound Gripping Beast Pendant and the Lokasenna Story

 Forth from my frost-cold son,"

 "according to the prose note at the end of the Lokasenna, the gods bound Loki with the bowels of his son Vali, and changed his other son, Narfi, into a wolf.
-Snorri turns the story about Vali being the wolf, who tears his brother to pieces, the gods then using Narfi's intestines to bind Loki.
-Narfi--and presumably Vali--were the sons of Loki and his wife, Sigyn.
+Snorri tells the story about Vali being the wolf, who tears his brother to pieces, the gods then using Narfi's intestines to bind Loki.
+Narfi, and presumably Vali, were the sons of Loki and his wife, Sigyn.
 They appear only in this episode, though Narfi (or Nari) is named by Snorri in his list of Loki's children."

-Could the pendants represent something along the lines of the "containment of chaos" or "the restraint of wild impulses" as represented by the binding of Loki?
+Could the pendants represent something along the lines of the "containment of chaos" as represented by the binding of Loki?

 This is not an interpretation I have seen proposed before and I will welcome any feedback.